bvssvni/oup/Algorithms.md

 ##Sub-Expression Tree

 There can only be one '{' and '}' operator per line.
-This makes it possible to construct an interval tree based on Group of Lines.
 The tree is used to limit the context to branches of the tree.

+Sub-Expression Tree is based on Group of Lines.

 ##Dependency Tree